-With dog friendly cafés and places to enjoy a well earned meal in Dartmouth, you can relax and indulge in a special treat knowing that your pup is just as welcome as you are.
+With plenty of dog friendly cafés and places to enjoy a well-earned meal in Dartmouth, you can relax and indulge in a special treat knowing that your pup is just as welcome as you are.

 Café Alf Resco